rekalogika/rekalogika.dev/docs/mapper/13-overriding-transformer.md

 }
 ```

-With the above example, if the source is `YourObject` and the target is
+With the above example, when the source is `YourObject` and the target is
 `YourObjectDto`, the mapper will now choose `ObjectToObjectTransformer` instead
 of choosing from the rest of the mapping table.